 Most important skills in working life

-The picture on the left presents five skills the respondents need the most in their current job, according to results of the career development survey conducted five years after graduation in 2020.
+The top ten skills the respondents need the most in their current job, according to results of the career monitoring survey conducted five years after graduation in 2022, are presented below in the order of the importance.

 Here you can find School of Business alumni stories.
 Our alumni share their professional journeys and give advice and tips regarding working life.
 The stories have been sorted based on the alumni's majors.
 The newest publications are placed first in the major groups.